Faerbit/pdf-aas/README.md

 #PDF as a Service (PDF-aaS)

-Little webservice which converts office documents to PDF files using `lowriter` from LibreOffice.
+Little webservice which converts office documents to PDF files using `lobase` from LibreOffice.

 ##License